OCA/sale-workflow/sale_route_amendment/readme/USAGE.rst

 * Create a sale order with some storable products
-* Confirm the sale order
+* Confirm the sale order (you cannot change directly the route on form after that).
 * If you have to change the route on some lines, click on the button 'Update routes'.
 * That launches a wizard that allow you to select the order lines concerned